thebes2/Submission-Manager/README.md

 ## Examples

 - There is a sample grader executable in the folder `grade`.
 It reads in the first value in each output file and keeps the file with the larger value.
+The C++ file that was compiled into this executable is `examples/grader.cpp`.